Porting to Python 3 - The Book Site

 In many cases it’s often perfectly feasible to modify the code so that it runs under both Python 2 and Python 3 without needing any conversion, although you have to apply several tricks to avoid the incompatibilities between Python 2 and Python 3.

-However, even if you do use 2to3 for your project as a whole, you still may end up with having to write some code so it runs on both Python 2 and Python 3 without conversion.
+Even if you do use 2to3 for your project as a whole, you still may end up with having to write some code so it runs on both Python 2 and Python 3 without conversion.
 This is useful for bootstrapping scripts and setup scripts or if your code generates code from strings, for example to create command line scripts.
 You can of course have two separate strings depending on the Python version, or even run 2to3 on the string using lib2to3.
 However, in these cases it’s generally easier to make the generated code snippets run on all Python versions without 2to3.

 More information on the techniques necessary to do this is in the chapter Supporting Python 2 and 3 without 2to3 conversion.